-When you leave the hospital, consider that your baby’s “normal” and contact the doctor if there are any clear or immediate changes in this new “norm.”
-You know your baby best so when in doubt, always consult with your doctor’s office.
+When you leave the hospital and prepare for that first pediatrician visit, consider your baby’s “normal” and contact the doctor if there are any clear or immediate changes in this new “norm.”
+You know your baby best, so always consult with your doctor’s office when in doubt.
 They are happy to answer calls from new parents who they understand are still absorbing copious amounts of information about baby and have a plethora of questions.
-They really do expect your calls for all things big and small so don’t fret about this rite of passage as a new parent and call your doctor whenever you suspect something is wrong!
-In the best causes, you’ll catch something serious early and if you’re wrong, you’ll at least have a good laugh later about how your doctor told you not to worry.
+They really do expect your calls for all things big and small, so don’t fret about this rite of passage as a new parent, and call your doctor whenever you suspect something is wrong!
+In the best cases, you’ll catch something serious early, and if you’re wrong, you’ll at least have a good laugh later about how your doctor told you not to worry.

-Of course, this won’t be the end of your well baby visits during baby’s first few years of life, but it does cover baby’s first 3 months!
-You’ll be back to the doctor’s every 2 to 3 months until baby’s first birth day and then 3 more times before they turn 2.
-Specifically, you can plan on check ups at 4 months, 6 months, 9 months, and 12 months with additional visits at 15 month, 18 months, and 24 months.
-It’s a ton of time spent at the doctor’s office but you’ll be happy to do it to ensure your baby’s healthy, happy, and developing normally!
+Of course, this won’t be the end of your wellness check baby visits during baby’s first few years of life, but it does cover baby’s first 3 months!
+After baby’s first doctor appointment, you’ll be back to the doctor’s every 2 to 3 months until baby’s first birthday and then 3 more times before they turn 2.
+Specifically, you can plan on checkups at 4 months, 6 months, 9 months, and 12 months with additional visits at 15 months, 18 months, and 24 months.
+It’s a ton of time spent at the doctor’s office, but you’ll be happy to do it to ensure your baby’s healthy, happy, and developing normally!

-Between all the well baby and sick visits, you and baby will be well acquainted with your pediatrician and his team and we hope this blog as provided you with insight into what to expect in the first few months after baby’s arrival.
+Between all the well baby and sick visits, you and baby will be well acquainted with your pediatrician and his team.
+We hope this blog has provided insight into what to expect at your baby’s first pediatrician visit and in the first few months after baby’s arrival.